-Staff - some 67 teachers and 9 teaching assistants - are, in common with most UK curriculum schools at this price-point, from India.
-The school has a relatively low teacher to student ratio with 1 teacher to 16 students, although concerns had been previously raised with regard to the number of students in Foundation classes.
-Staff turnover, at 13%, is slightly below average for international schools in general in Dubai, although turnover at Indian schools does tend to be lower.
+Staff - some 52 teachers and 6 teaching assistants - are, in common with most UK curriculum schools at this price-point - from India.
+The school has a relatively low teacher to student ratio with 1 teacher to 14 students.
+Staff turnover, at 8%, is below average for international schools in general in Dubai, although turnover at Indian-staffed schools does tend to be lower.

-QIS follows the Early Years Foundation Stage for beginners, the Cambridge Primary syllabus from Grade 1 to Grade 6, the Cambridge Lower Secondary Programme from Grade 7 to Grade 9, eventually preparing students for the IGCSE in Grades 10 and 11, and in Grade 12 GCE AS examinations from the University of Cambridge Examination Board.
+QIS follows the Early Years Foundation Stage for FS/KG1 students, the Cambridge Primary syllabus from Years 1 to 6, the Cambridge Secondary Programme from Years 7 to 9, eventually preparing students for the IGCSE in Years 10 and 11, and in Years 12 and 13 A Level examinations from the University of Cambridge Examination Board.